petermchale/trfermikit/README.md

 ## How fast is it?

-If one confines the search to tandem repeats with total lengths larger than 100bp (where one finds most tandem-repeat-associated DELs > 50bp),
+If one confines the search to tandem repeats with total lengths larger than 100bp (where one finds most tandem-repeat-associated DELs larger than 50bp),

 ```
 trfermikit --min-repeat-length 100 ...